Postiglione v R: Background

 The appellant, Mario Postiglione, and a man named George Savvas were each serving sentences for various crimes at Long Bay gaol.
 Postiglione was serving a sentence of 12 years, while Savvas was serving a sentence of 25 years.

 While in prison, the two prisoners were involved in a conspiracy to import drugs into Australia.
-In relation to this, Mario Postiglione plead guilty to two charges of conspiracy to import a prohibited substance.
+In relation to this, Mario Postiglione pleaded guilty to two charges of conspiracy to import a prohibited substance.
 He was sentenced to 18 years imprisonment with a non-parole period of 13 years and 10 months.
 It was revealed at sentencing that he had co-operated with authorities and gave evidence against his co-conspirators.
 For that, he was given a three-year discount.
 His co-conspirator, Savvas, was sentenced to 25 years with a non-parole period of 18 years.
 Savvas received a longer sentence because he was the leader of the conspiracy.

 These sentences had very different effects on Postiglione and Savvas, due to the circumstances of their incarceration.
 Postiglione's time in prison was effectively to be extended by 12 years, whereas Savvas only had his time extended by 5 years.